roflseech/unity-project-example/readme.md

 ---

-## Domain-Split Architecture
+## Structure

 Project is split into different domains, each containing strict set of responsibilities.
 It makes it easier to find specific code in project, or place where to put new classes. each domain has it's own assembly definition and references only the ones that are necessary.

-AppFlow - entry points and containers that build all required classes and depebdencies for game to work
+AppFlow - entry points and containers that build all required classes and dependencies for game to work

 Models - data domain of game - classes that store data, including generated classes and functions from TS to query data, and including runtime session data and logic

+Models - data and domain logic classes

 UI.Presenters - presentation domain of ui - presenters, which depend on various data and models from UI.Models

 UI.Models - model domain of ui - models and business logic related to ui.
 Has no knowledge regarding prefabs or predenters that use them.

 Gameplay - entities and components required for game, all the game logic that doesn't fit into ui logic or session-long logic